 SECTION 1.
-Title. - This Act shall be known as the "Journalist: Welfare and Protection Act of 2004."
+Title.
+This Act shall be known as the "Journalist Welfare and Protection Act of 2007".

-SECTION 2.
-Declaration of Policy and Objectives. - It is declared policy of the State that workers shall be entitled to security to tenure, humane conditions of work, and a living wage.
-Consonant with this institutional principle, this Act shall have the following objectives:

-- a) To ensure that the journalists shall be provide with a comprehensive benefits package at par with the current benefits enjoyed by those in the labor force. - b) to motivate and encourage the journalists to better perform their duties as truthful and responsible informers of the people; and - c) to ensure the creation of an atmosphere conducive to a productive and fruitful journalism work for journalists a) "Media entities" - refers to all companies in the print and broadcast media (radio, television and newspapers) that are involved in the dissemination of news and information for public consumption and are duly accredited by any reputable association of media person such as, but not limited to, the Philippine Information of news and information for public consumption and are
+- SEC 2.
+Declaration of Policy and Objectives.
+It is declared policy of the State that workers shall be entitled to security to tenure, humane conditions of work, and a living wage.
+Consonant with this institutional principle, this Act shall have the following objectives: - a) To ensure that the journalists shall be provided with a comprehensive benefits package at par with the current benefits enjoyed by those in the labor force; - b) To motivate and encourage the journalists to better perform their duties as truthful and responsible informers of the people; and - c) To ensure the creation of an atmosphere conducive to a productive and fruitful journalism work for journalists. - SEC 3.
+Definition of Terms.
+For purpose of this Act, the following terms will be used extensively in the course of this act. - a) "Media entities" refers to all companies in the print and broadcast media (radio, television and newspapers) that are involved in the dissemination of news and information for public consumption and are duly accredited by any reputable association of media person such as, but not limited to, the Philippine Information of news and information for public consumption and are duly accredited by any reputable association of media person such as, but not limited to, the Philippine Information Agency Office of the Press Secretary, National Press Club (NPC), National Union of Journalists of the Philippines (NUJP), and Kapisanan ng mg Broadcaster sa Pilipinas (KBP).